-The standard academic entry requirements for this Masters programme will be a Lower Second UK honours degree, or international equivalent, in a relevant science or engineering discipline.
+The standard academic entry requirement for this Master's course is a Second Class UK honours degree or international equivalent, in a relevant science or engineering discipline.

 Months of entry

-Maintenance Engineering and Asset Management is a critical field of managerial and technical importance to UK and international industry.
-It is estimated that 10% of typical plant cost is spent every year maintaining that plant.
-Maintenance can make the difference in competitiveness on a global scale.
-Maintenance managers can make major impacts on their companies' bottom line, and often report at board level.
+Reliability Engineering and Asset Management is a critical field of managerial and technical importance to UK and International industry.
+It is estimated that 10% of annual typical plant cost is spent maintaining plant.
+Maintenance costs are likely to influence competitiveness on a global scale and this allows Maintenance Managers to make major impacts on their companies' bottom line.

-On completion of the course you will be able to obtain one of the following degrees: MSc, Postgraduate Certificate (PGCert) and Postgraduate Diploma (PGDip).
+On completion of the course students will be able to obtain one of the following degrees: MSc, Postgraduate Diploma (PGDip), Postgraduate Certificate (PGCert).

 Information for international students